 - Effectively utilizes community resources and volunteers to promote student learning.

 - Utilizes the TPS Strategic Plan and TPS Learning Principles to guide decisions.

 - Considers alternatives and consequences in the decision-making process.

 - Makes decisions in a timely fashion and maximizes decisions` effectiveness by follow-up actions.

 - Clearly communicates decisions and rationale to all affected.

-- Interprets and insures compliance with District policies and state and federal regulations.
+- Interprets and ensures compliance with District policies and state and federal regulations.